ubuntu-mate/ubuntu-mate.org/_posts/2020-04-02-ubuntu-mate-focal.md

 Those of you who follow the desktop Linux news will know that upstream [MATE Desktop recently released version 1.24](https://mate-desktop.org/blog/2020-02-10-mate-1-24-released/).
 Ubuntu MATE 20.04 is shipping with MATE Desktop 1.24.
-Thus, all of the improvements in MATE Desktop 1.24 will be present in Ubuntu MATE 20.04 LTS.
+Thus, all of the improvements in MATE Desktop 1.24 are present in Ubuntu MATE 20.04 LTS.

 **Since the last LTS we worked on the following**:

   * Added multiple coloured theme variations :art: as one-click installs for those of you who simply don't like Chelsea Cucumber :cucumber:
   * Added *experimental* ZFS :file_folder: install option.
   * Added GameMode :video_game: from [Feral Interactive](https://github.com/FeralInteractive/gamemode).
-  * Fixed several crashers :bomb: in Brisk Menu and add keyboard :keyboard: navigation.
+  * Fixed several crashers :bomb: in Brisk Menu and added keyboard :keyboard: navigation.
-  * Fixed panel layout switching :hammer_and_wrench_ Layout switching via MATE Tweak Tweak and Ubuntu MATE Welcome is now stable and reliable.
+  * Fixed panel layout switching :hammer_and_wrench: which is now stable and reliable via MATE Tweak Tweak and Ubuntu MATE Welcome.
   * Fixed rendering window controls on HiDPI :mag: displays.
   * Fixed irregular icon sizes :straight_ruler: in MATE Control Center and made them render nicely on HiDPI displays.
   * Fixed unresponsive Caja :file_folder: extensions.